 While no one ever hopes to get a toothache, it's an important symptom to pay attention to.
 It may be a message from somewhere else in your body alerting you that something is wrong.
 In some cases, pain that feels as if it's coming from your teeth could be a sign of a different problem.
 When the pain in another area of your body transfers to your teeth, dental professionals call this referred tooth pain.
 Let's go over how this happens, the causes of tooth pain, and what you can do to treat typical tooth pain and referred tooth pain.

 What Is Referred Tooth Pain?

 - If your upper teeth are painful and your nasal passages are congested or tender, your toothache may be due to sinusitis.
-The upper teeth roots lie close to the sinuses, and if your sinuses are inflamed due to an infection, you may feel the pain in your upper teeth.
+The roots of the upper teeth lie close to the sinuses, and if your sinuses become inflamed due to an infection, you may feel the pain in your upper teeth.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.